thdk/is-affected/README.md

 Usage:  check [options] <glob>

 Options:
-  --repo <repo>  git directory (default: "./")
+  --repo <repo>        git directory (default: "./") --cmd <cmd>          the command to be run if diff matches glob --cwd <cwd>          working directory to be used to run command --main <mainBranch>  name of the main branch of your repo, used when no --since is provided to find the merge base commit --since <since>      commit to diff with
-  --cmd <cmd>    the command to be run if diff matches glob --cwd <cwd>    working directory to be used to run command -h, --help     display help for command
+  -h, --help           display help for command
 ```

 **Example**